This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-Now you can go to Touch ID in System Preferences and click Add Fingerprint as before.
+Now you can go to Touch ID in System Preferences (System Settings on macOS Ventura and above) and click Add Fingerprint as before.
 Place your finger on the Touch ID sensor on the keyboard.
 Once your Mac recognizes the fingerprint, the computer will prompt you to Double-Press Touch ID on your Mac.

 Press the power button (Touch ID sensor) on your MacBook Pro twice.
 This step serves as a kind of secure negotiation between the keyboard and Mac.
 From then on, the process is the same as above.

 Once your fingerprint is added, you can use Touch ID on the Magic Keyboard just as you would on the MacBook directly.
 You can even press the Touch ID button to lock and unlock your Mac’s screen.

 As you can see, enabling Touch ID on your MacBook Pro is a pretty simple process, but there are a few configuration options to consider.

 First, just because you can use Touch ID to unlock your computer does not mean you can forget your password.
 You will still have to enter your password every time your MacBook reboots or starts up from a shutdown state.

 macOS also requires you to re-enter your password after five incorrect fingerprint readings and every 48 hours.
 In these cases, you’ll get a message at the login screen, Your password is required to enable Touch ID, as in the screenshot below.

 In the Touch ID pane, you can rename your fingerprint to something more meaningful, like “Right index finger,” for example.
 Just click on the Finger 1 name and then type in your own.